xrabohrok/WarMap/README.md

 If you are not familiar with how GitHub works, feel free to reach out to Mr.Black on the WFR Discord server and we can talk about it.

 I encourage people to interact with this project as GitHub allows: make issues, pull-requests, forks, I'll be receptive to them.
-However, the map graphics themselves are :copyright: Tom Parkinson-Morgan i.e. Abaddon (heck, I probably should get more explicit permission myself).
+However, the map graphics themselves are :copyright: Tom Parkinson-Morgan i.e. Abaddon ~~(heck, I probably should get more explicit permission myself)~~ I basically have permission now for this limited purpose.

 ### Building and running.